joshaber/Few.swift/README.md

 Swift's pretty buggy with concrete subclasses of generic superclasses: https://gist.github.com/joshaber/0978209efef7774393e0.
 This hurts.

+## Should I use this?

+Probably :doughnut:.
+See above about how it's not battle-tested yet.
+It's also currently mostly OS X-only. iOS support pull requests welcome :sparkling_heart:.

 --

 <a name="lol"><sup>1.</sup></a> React, but for Cocoa.
 A reactive Cocoa, one might say.